walmartlabs/concord-website/docs/getting-started/processes.md

 ## Provided variables

 Concord automatically provides several built-in variables:
-- `execution` - a reference to a context variables map of a current execution;
+- `context` - a reference to a context variables map of a current execution, instance of `com.walmartlabs.concord.sdk.Context`;
 - `txId` - unique identifier of a current execution;
 - `tasks` - allows access to available tasks (for example:
   `${tasks.get('oneops')}`);